v. 1.4RC September 2014

 Documentation and further development: Predrag L. Bokšić (firstname.lastname@example.org)

 Perceptron runs on any operating system that has Java environment installed.
-Install Java version 7 or newer from www.java.com first.
-This will give you the 32-bit version of Java Runtime Environment (JRE), which is conventionally used with internet browsers for running other Java applications.
-If you have a 64-bit operating system, you should also install the 64-bit Java from Oracle or install only this version if you don’t use any Java 32-bit applications such as those in an internet browser.
+Java is a program that simulates a real computer.
+It is known as the Java virtual machine and it is used for running a wide variety of programs that are somewhat simpler to design when they are designed for a virtual machine.
+The latest Windows installer of Perceptron will try to install Java 8 or newer from www.java.com automatically.
+If you install Java manually, you will by default have the 32-bit version of Java Runtime Environment (JRE), which is commonly used with internet browsers for running other Java applications.
+If you have a 64-bit operating system, you should also install the 64-bit Java from Oracle or install only 64-bit version if you don’t use any Java 32-bit applications such as those that you access through an internet browser.

 If you are using Windows operating system, download and run the Windows installer version of Perceptron.
 By default, it will install Perceptron into your My Documents folder.
 I recommend that particular location, because you possess all the permissions to write to that folder.
 Access is required in order to save the artwork and to edit the settings file.